VincentCazenave/KotlinProject4A/README.md

 POSSIBLE FEATURES TO ADD:

         - Modify contact details in the third screen
-        - A search bar in the Second Screen
+        - A search bar in the Second Screen to search for a particular contact
-        - A better desgin
+        - Upgrade the design